gvwilson/thirdbit/src/2024/12/08/two-roads-and-a-third.md

 while there's a lot to be said for [playing the standards][late-night-thoughts], my daughter will be moving out in a few months to start college, and I need to find something to occupy my mind when she does.

+p.s. one other thing I'd put on the wish list is an office within cycling distance.
+I miss being able to grab a coffee with my co-workers once or twice a week…

 [aosa]: https://aosabook.org/
 [gleam]: https://gleam.run/